What is IPN?

 We are committed to defending freedom of practice, and to creating a culture of openness and challenge.
 The Network grows out of the belief that no centralised organisation has the right or the ability to decide who should practice therapy, facilitation, or equivalent skills.

-Peer validation
+Peer Accountability

-The unit of IPN membership is:
+The unit of IPN membership is a group:

 – Who develop a group ethical statement

-– Who meet regularly to share, support and challenge
+– Who meet regularly to share, support and challenge themselves and each other

 – Who address any problems or conflicts in their work.